JinrenMile/SI507_FinalProject/README.md

 ### Required Python Package
 BeautifulSoup <br>
 json <br>
-pprint
+pprint <br>
-re
+re <br>
-requests
+requests <br>
 webbrowser

 ### Instruction for Web API
 For the Web API, I have put my API key of TMDB in CachingData.py, with the URL I used for collecting the popular 20 movies in TMDB.
-They look like:
+They look like: <br>
-TMDB_API_KEY = ‘…’
+TMDB_API_KEY = ‘…’ <br>
 url = ‘…’